Intergovernmental Panel on Climate Change: Sixth assessment report (2021/2022)

 The IPCC's most recent report is the Sixth Assessment Report (AR6).
-The first three instalments of AR6 appeared in 2021 and 2022.
-Its final synthesis report is due in March 2023.
+The first three installments of AR6 appeared in 2021 and 2022.
+The final synthesis report was completed in March 2023.

 The IPCC published the Working Group I report, Climate Change 2021: The Physical Science Basis, in August 2021.
 It confirms that the climate is already changing in every region.
 Many of these changes have not been seen in thousands of years.
 Many of them such as sea-level rise are irreversible over hundreds of thousands of years.
 Strong reductions in greenhouse gas emissions would limit climate change.
-But it could take 20-30 years for the climate to stabilize.
+But it could take 20–30 years for the climate to stabilize.
 This report attracted enormous media and public attention.
 U.N.
 Secretary-General António Guterres described it as "code red for humanity".

 The IPCC published the Working Group II report, Climate Change 2022: Impacts, Adaptation and Vulnerability, in February 2022.
 Climate change due to human activities is already affecting the lives of billions of people, it said.
 It is disrupting nature.
-The world faces unavoidable hazards over the next two decades even with global warming of 1.5ºC, it said.
+The world faces unavoidable hazards over the next two decades even with global warming of 1.5 °C, it said.

 The IPCC published the Working Group III report, Climate Change 2022: Mitigation of Climate Change, in April 2022.
-It will be impossible to limit warming to 1.5ºC without immediate and deep cuts in greenhouse gas emissions.
+It will be impossible to limit warming to 1.5 °C without immediate and deep cuts in greenhouse gas emissions.
 It is still possible to halve emissions by 2050, it said.